Stochastic13/homeFinance/README.md

 This is the homepage of a homegrown finance app for home finances, meant for all open-source & homely homies homing about in a quest for a tool to manage their finances. :)

+**Current Status**: Repository has been inactive for a while but a random surge in motivation for the developer to suddenly make it active with tons of improvements is due!
+The surge is approaching.

 ### Why should I use this app?
 I am very glad you asked.
 Really.
 Well, there are tons of reasons.
 Here are some of the good ones: